Table of contents

 6 See Rule 21.1.

 7 The legal requirements for the Association in this regard are governed by regulations issued and monitored by the Financial Supervisory Authority of Norway (Finanstilsynet).
-Furthermore, the European Union is expected, with effect from 1 January 2016, to enact new regulations concerning solvency requirements for insurance companies operating within the EU/EEA area (Solvency II) that will make P&I clubs subject to more stringent requirements in relation to the reserves which must be held to meet unexpected claims, shortfalls in reinsurance recoveries and other insurance and operational risks.
+Furthermore, the EU Regulations concerning solvency requirements for insurance companies operating within the EU/EEA area (Solvency II) make P&I clubs subject to more stringent requirements in relation to the reserves which must be held to meet unexpected claims, shortfalls in reinsurance recoveries and other insurance and operational risks.

 8 See the Guidance to Rule 22 considering laid-up returns.